Evyatar108/dhcs192/README.md

 Matching co-references to previously created named entities and enriching their info based on them.

-Finding the corresponding object and subject named entities for each OpenIE relation after preprocessing of the relation
+Finding the corresponding object and subject named entities for each OpenIE relation after relations' preprocessing

-Using regex to construct connections between named entities (currently family) from their OpenIE relations
+Applying regex to identify connections between named entities (currently family) from their OpenIE relations

-Infer new connections between named entities based on their current connections to other named entities
+Inferring new connections between named entities based on their current connections to other named entities

-Build connections from shared relations where two or more named entities are the subject/object of the same relation
+Building connections from shared relations where two or more named entities are the subject/object of the same relation

-Merge first person named entities to represent the story-teller of the webnovel if there is one
+Merging first person named entities to represent the story-teller of the novel if there is one

+Visualizing the connections/relations between the named entities using a graph

 ## Installation
 Download CoreNLP by Stanford University